Black Holes as Non-Abelian Anyon Condensates: Implications for the Information Paradox: Thermodynamics and Effective Hamiltonian

-Within this framework, the entropy of the black hole arises from the dimension of the constrained fusion Hilbert space of the anyons.
-Assuming a trivial total topological charge and large anyon number \( n \), the entropy scales as:
+Within the framework we introduce, the entropy of the black hole arises from the dimension of the constrained fusion Hilbert space of the anyons localized on the shell.
+Assuming a trivial total topological charge and a large anyon number $N$, the entropy at leading order scales as

 where $d$ is the quantum dimension of the anyon species \cite{nayak2008non}.
-Expression \eqref{eq:1} counts the number of fusion-consistent states, which serve as the microstates underlying the macroscopic entropy.
-Using area quantization $A = n A_0$ \cite{Bekenstein1980}, this yields:
+This expression counts the number of fusion-consistent states, which serve as the microstates underlying the macroscopic entropy.
+For a fixed anyon model (i.e., a fixed modular tensor category), the fusion Hilbert-space dimension with trivial total charge grows asymptotically as $\dim \mathcal{H}_N \sim C\, d^N$, with corrections that are exponentially suppressed in $N$.
+Subleading contributions from fusion constraints, topology, and boundary conditions therefore do not modify the extensive scaling relevant for the linear area dependence of the entropy considered here.

+Since the microscopic degrees of freedom are confined to a two-dimensional shell, an area law for the entropy is the natural extensive scaling: $S$ grows linearly with the number of independent surface constituents.
+In the anyon-condensate picture this constituent number is discrete, and the identification $N=A/A_0$ ties the macroscopic area to a discrete counting variable.
+Thus the effective area quantization proposed in early work~\cite{bekenstein1973black} need not be imposed here as an independent postulate; instead it emerges as the coarse-grained consequence of a discretized surface Hilbert space.